Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

 The issuer is in this case us, well actually FatHat.org.
-The algorithm as can be seen is the HS256.
+The algorithm is the HS256.

 >Copy the code directly above to the app_config.py file.
 We'll then add the secrets directly below.